GregoryBrownConsultancy/gbc_trestle_modifier/README.md

 ### What does this allow?

-Well now that you are no longer declaring positions and groups directly  in your resrouces, most of your changes of ordering will happen in your `menu.yml` file.
+Well now that you are no longer declaring positions and groups directly  in your resources, most of your changes of ordering will happen in your `menu.yml` file.

 For example: if you wish to make `item2` of `group1` the first item in the list, all you have to do is change the priorities on the yaml file.